-The Fee Estimators and tools on the My Aged Care website are provided as a guide for your general information.
-This checklist will help you to use the aged care Fee Estimators on the My Aged Care website to get an estimate of your aged care costs, based on the information you enter.
+The Fee Estimator and tools on the My Aged Care website are provided as a guide for your general information.

+This checklist will help you to use the aged care Fee Estimator to get an estimate of your aged care costs, based on the information you enter.
 You can print this checklist and write your estimated income and assets in the right hand column as you go through your documents.

-If you are using this checklist for the Home Care Fee Estimator, you do not need to complete the sections on 'Other assets' or 'Debts' as these are not assessed for a Home Care Package.
+If you are using this checklist to estimate fees for Home Care, you do not need to complete the sections on 'Homeowner status', 'Other assets' or 'Debts' as these are not assessed for a Home Care Package.
 Once you have calculated your totals, enter them into the appropriate fields in the Fee Estimator.